Hotels for Families in Tokyo

 1. Santorini Dave The Hotel Expert

-Yes, considering what you get (full kitchen, washer dryer, dining area) Oakwood Premier is good value.
+Yes, considering what you get (full kitchen, washer dryer, dining area) I think the Oakwood Premier is good value.
 Located almost directly beside Tokyo Station (fast trains to Narita, Shinkansen to Kyoto and Osaka).
 On your first arrival it’s a little tricky to find: Use the intercom on the ground floor (opposite Lawsons) to access building then take the elevator to the 6th floor lobby.

 4. Theme Parks with Kids in Japan